 Sukau on the Lower Kinabatangan River

-Sarawak) at 560 km.
+Sarawak).
 The flood plains of the Kinabatangan offer the visitor a rare glimpse

 of the mangrove forests that cloak the shoreline with their population